pdf-association/arlington-pdf-model/README.md

 #### Usage
 To use gcxml tool run the following command from terminal/commandline in the top-level PDF20_Grammar folder (so that ./tsv/ is a sub-folder):
 ```
-java -jar ./gcxml/dist/gcxml.jar --help
+java -jar ./gcxml/dist/gcxml.jar

-List of available commands:
+GENERAL:
-        --version : print version information
+	-version				print version information (current: 0.4.9)
-        --help : show list of available commands
+	-help				   show list of available commands
+CONVERSIONS:
-        --all  : convert latest TSV to XML and TSV for each specific PDF version
+	-all					convert latest TSV to XML and TSV sub-versions for each specific PDF version
-        --conv version : convert TSV to XML for specified PDF version
+	-xml <version | -all>   convert TSV to XML for specified PDF version (or all)
-        --tsv  : create TSV files for each PDF version
+	-tsv					create TSV files for each PDF version
+QUERIES:
-        --sin [ version | -all ] : return all keys introduced in ("since") a specified PDF version (or -all)
+	-sin <version | -all>   return all keys introduced in ("since") a specified PDF version (or all)
-        --dep [ version | -all ] : return all keys deprecated in a specified PDF version (or -all)
+	-dep <version | -all>   return all keys deprecated in a specified PDF version (or all)
-        --sc   : list special cases for every PDF version
-        --so   : return objects that are not defined to have key Type, or where the Type key is specified as optional
-        --keys : return every key name and their occurrence counts for each version of PDF
+	-kc					 return every key name and their occurrence counts for each version of PDF
-        --po key[,key1,...]  : return list of potential objects based on a set of given keys for each version of PDF
+	-po key<,key1,...>	  return list of potential objects based on a set of given keys for each version of PDF
+	-sc					 list special cases for every PDF version
+	-so					 return objects that are not defined to have key Type, or where the Type key is specified as optional

 ```
 >*Note: output might be too long to display in terminal, so it is recommended to redirect the output to file (eg \<command> > report.txt)*

-The XML version of the PDF DOM grammar (one XML file per PDF version) is created from the TSV files and written to ./xml/objects.
-All of the answers to queries are based on processing the XML files in ./xml/objects.
+The XML version of the PDF DOM grammar (one XML file per PDF version) is created from the TSV files and written to ./xml.
+All of the answers to queries are based on processing the XML files in ./xml.

 ## Useful Linux commands